-- 1. What is the current status and recent historical trend of the naturally-spawning population in terms of Viable Salmonid Population (VSP) parameters?8 - 2.
+- 1. What is the current status and recent historical trend of the naturally spawning population in terms of Viable Salmonid Population (VSP) parameters? - 2.
 What is the current status and recent historical trends for hatchery returns and harvest? - 3.
 Is the hatchery program meeting target in-hatchery performance standards? - 4.
 Are the hatchery post-release targets met for survival, catch contribution and straying? - 5.
 Are targets for total catch contribution and selectivity for HORs met? - 6.
 Are there negative effects of the hatchery on the natural population? - 7.
-Are assumptions about natural production potential valid?
+Are assumptions about natural production potential valid? - 8.
+How should the program be operated in the coming year?

-8 From McElhany, 2000 (NOAA), a viable salmonid population is an independent population of any Pacific salmonid (genus Oncorhynchus) that has a negligible risk of extinction due to threats from demographic variation, local environmental variation, and genetic diversity changes over a 100-year time frame.
-The four VSP parameters are abundance, productivity, spatial structure and diversity.
+&lt;sup>8 From McElhany, 2000 (NOAA), a viable salmonid population is an independent population of any Pacific salmonid (genus Oncorhynchus) that has a negligible risk of extinction due to threats from demographic variation, local environmental variation, and genetic diversity changes over a 100-year time frame.
+The four VSP parameters are abundance, productivity, spatial structure, and diversity.